trinistr/dicey/README.md

 Distribution calculators live in `Dicey::SumFrequencyCalculators` module.
 There are four calculators currently:
 - `Dicey::SumFrequencyCalculators::KroneckerSubstitution` is the recommended calculator, able to handle all `Dicey::RegularDie`.
 It is very fast, calculating distribution for *100d6* in about 0.1 seconds on a laptop.
 - `Dicey::SumFrequencyCalculators::MultinomialCoefficients` is specialized for repeated numeric dice, with performance only slightly worse.
 However, it is currently limited to dice with arithmetic sequences.
-- `Dicey::SumFrequencyCalculators::BruteForce` is the most generic and slowest one, but can in principle work with any dice.
-Currently, it is also limited to `Dicey::NumericDie`, as it's unclear how to handle other values.
+- `Dicey::SumFrequencyCalculators::BruteForce` is the most generic and slowest one, but can work with *any* dice.
+It needs gem "**vector_number**" to be installed and available to work with non-numeric dice.
 - `Dicey::SumFrequencyCalculators::Empirical`.
 This is more of a tool than a calculator.
 It can be interesting to play around with and see how practical results compare to theoretical ones.
+Due to its simplicity, it also works with *any* dice.

 Calculators inherit from `Dicey::SumFrequencyCalculators::BaseCalculator` and provide the following public interface:
 - `#call(dice, result_type: {:frequencies | :probabilities}, **options) : Hash`